Top 5 Google Analytics Custom Reports

 Acquiring customers plays a huge role in analyzing your marketing efforts.
 Every business wants to increase its acquisition rate and decrease acquisition costs.
 Acquisition custom report tells you which marketing channels are generating the most of the customers and bringing the high conversion.

 This is a significant report as it analyzes a lot of information.
 For example, you are generating most of the traffic from google.
 However, the conversion rate from Facebook is much higher, so you need to spend more money on Facebook and revise your marketing strategy.

 Sometimes it gets confusing; what is the best time to upload a social media post or announce a sale?
 Google Analytics custom report very provides you its solution.
 It tells you at what time most of your customers are online and when you have most of your audience coming up.
 This becomes very easy if you have the data report in your hand to answer your queries.

 Every business has its reporting method, and that should not necessarily match with the Google Analytics default reporting option.
 You can create you customize a report that you want to see daily and pass it to your teammates and boss.
 You can automatically get the report in your email and analyze the options which you want to analyze.

 Costing is very important for any business.
 You would surely want to know how much you are spending on your social and search campaigns.
 But the bigger question is this are you rightly spending on your social and search campaigns?

-Probably you are spending low on google but it's generating the higher revenue so this custom-built cost analysis report would help to analyze your current spending and suggest you to rightly spend your marketing budget.
+Probably you are spending low on google, but it's generating higher revenue, so this custom-built cost analysis report would help to analyze your current spending and suggest you rightly spend your marketing budget.

-Reporting is very important but what more important is to be able to form it easily so it gets easier to understand.
-Google Analytics very well understand this needs of yours and it allows you to build custom reporting option so you can build your reports as per your business needs.
+Reporting is critical, but what more important is to be able to form it easily so it gets easier to understand.
+Google Analytics very well understands these needs of yours, and it allows you to build a custom reporting option so you can build your reports as per your business needs.